KireetiChennuru/Designing-Serverless-Data-Analytics-Architecture-Solution-on-AWS/README.md

   - [Learn more about Amazon S3](https://aws.amazon.com/s3/)

 ### Create a Lambda Function:
-- Develop a Lambda function that transforms incoming data for Amazon Kinesis Data Firehose.
+- Created a Lambda function that transforms incoming data before Amazon Kinesis Data Firehose and ingests it into the object storage bucket.
+With serverless architecture in AWS Lambda, there is no need to provision or maintain servers, handle OS updates, or manage scaling manually.
+You can organize your code into Lambda functions and it runs your function only when needed and scales automatically.
+You only pay for the compute time that you consume.

   ![Lambda Function](https://github.com/KireetiChennuru/Event-Driven-Serverless-Data-Analytics-Architecture/blob/main/Project_Files/Creating%20a%20Lambda%20function.jpg)
   - [Learn more about AWS Lambda](https://aws.amazon.com/lambda/)